Maria Bregman

 Maria Bregman (Мария Геннадьевна Брегман; born 20 March 1976) is a Russian-British art and literary critic, writer, and cultural producer.
 She is known for her critical essays in international publications such as Elle, Esquire, and Cosmopolitan, as well as her work as a literary author and founder of the arts publication Creativitys.UK.

-Bregman is a member of the Union of Russian Writers and the Union of Journalists of Russia.
+Bregman is a member of the Union of Russian Writers, the PEN Center and the International Federation of Journalists.
 She has participated in international cultural events, including the Salon de la littérature russe in Paris and the New Delhi World Book Fair.

 Early life and education

 Maria Bregman was born in 1976 in Moscow, then part of the Soviet Union.
 She graduated from the Maxim Gorky Literature Institute and its Advanced Literary Courses, where she studied prose.
 She lives and works in London, United Kingdom.

 Career

 Art and literary criticism

 Bregman has established a career as a critic and cultural commentator, contributing to a range of independent and mainstream publications.
 Her art and literary reviews have been published in specialized art magazines like Our Culture Mag and ArtCulture.UK, as well as Russian-language outlets such as the Year of Literature portal and Afisha London.

-Her work also appears in international lifestyle magazines, including the Romanian editions of Elle and Esquire, the Bulgarian editions of Cosmopolitan and Glamour, and Elle China.In 2022, she founded the online arts magazine Creativitys.UK and serves as its editor-in-chief.
+Her work also appears in international lifestyle magazines, including the Romanian editions of Elle and Esquire, the Bulgarian editions of Cosmopolitan and Glamour, and Elle China.
+In 2022, she founded the online arts magazine Creativitys.UK and serves as its editor-in-chief.
 Bregman has also served on the jury for cultural awards, such as the SIFFA and Creativitys UK Awards.